reuters-graphics/graphics-svelte-components/README.md

 etc.
 ```

-Once you've completed documenting your component, commit it and then version the package to release:
+Once you've completed documenting your component, commit it and then version the package, which will publish the library:

 ```bash
 npm version patch